 Having suffered a very hard life the one Barker lathe to pass through the writer's hands needed only the restoration of slideway adjustments, the replacement of the upper front bed bar and a little fettling to once again make it a surprisingly accurate machine capable of taking a decent cut.

-Barker also marketed, under their own name, either imported or licence-built copies of the French Siome PMB TC-5 lathe, a machine with an elevating headstock and other features designed to make it as versatile as possible.
+Barker also marketed, under their own name, either imported or licence-built copies of the interesting French Siome PMB TC-5 lathe, a machine with an elevating headstock and other features designed to make it as versatile as possible.

-Barker continued here
+Barker continued below and here